 Let’s think back to when your child was an infant.
 They ate often, tripled their body weight, and were less finicky.
 However, as your baby grows into a toddler, their appetite tends to slow down while their independence increases.

 The good news is to remember it is just a little blip that your child is going through.
-Remaining calm and finding creative and fun ways to help your child be more comfortable around eating.
+Remaining calm and finding creative and fun ways to help your child be more comfortable around eating is the best course of action.
 Whenever you need a little help introducing new tastes or textures, don’t forget to Play With Your Food!